 A good product manager empowers the product team by contributing to the success of others, it is a great help in establishing a strong product culture.
 Great products delight customers.
 Customer delight goes beyond shaping great products’ success.
 A great product’s success fuels the success of the most successful tech companies on the planet like Google, Apple, and Microsoft.
 To those companies, customers are their source of energy.

-In the next blog post or two, we’ll review the Measure What Matters by John Doerr, let’s stay tuned !
+In the next blog post or two, we’ll review the Measure What Matters by John Doerr, check out that book here, let’s stay tuned !